braedinski/hsctf6/README.md

 A bunch of write-ups for HSCTF 6 which I participated in this year.
 The write-ups are mostly for binary exploitation and reverse engineering.
 The first few web challenges were pretty easy so I didn't bother explaining them.

 The CTF was okay, apart from the fact that the organisers kept pulling challenges left and right because of issues.
 One challenge `redtea` was pulled so many times it was basically a meme in the CTF's Discord channel.
-I think I wasted about 10 trying to exploit this unexploitable challenge.
-So I'm including the script I used to try and exploit the challenge at the bottom.
+I think I wasted about 10 hours trying to exploit this challenge, so I'm including the script I used to try and exploit the challenge at the bottom.

 ## Challenges